Suddhasvatta007/An-AI-Driven-Decision-System-for-Value-Aware-Regression-Testing/README.md

 - Standardize filenames and folder naming for clarity.
 - Add a `requirements.txt` or `environment.yml` describing Python and Jupyter dependencies for reproducible runs.

-If you'd like, I can proceed to perform any of the optional steps above (list files, rename notebooks, add dependencies file).